 Where an ambulance is called for a pupil, office staff will contact the pupil's parent.
-Where necessary, all pupils will be evacuated from the building and taken to the designated emergency assembly point - currently, this is name of location.
+Where necessary, all pupils will be evacuated from the building and taken to the designated emergency assembly point - currently, this is Furness Vale Social Club.
 Staff will be aware of any pupils who have PEEPs.
 Staff will be responsible for the safety of pupils and responding to any questions from the emergency services, as best they can.